OneSakib/eshopbox/docs/api/rate_calculator.rst

 The Rate Calculator API allows you to compute shipping charges based on origin/destination pincodes, weight, dimensions, journey type, and payment mode.

-This guide explains how to initialize the EShopBox SDK and use the ``rate_calculator`` interface.
+This guide explains how to initialize the EShopBox and use the ``rate_calculator`` interface.

-Example: Setup Rate Calculator Using EShopBox SDK
+Example: Setup Rate Calculator Using EShopBox
 -------------------------------------------------

 The following code demonstrates how to authenticate with EShopBox and calculate rates: